anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   referred to the PRM aspect of [draft-ietf-anima-brski-async-enroll-03](https://datatracker.ietf.org/doc/draft-ietf-anima-brski-async-enroll/03/).
   This has been carved out of the draft to a different one and thus is no more applicable here.

+IETF draft ae-06 -> ae-07:

+* In {{brski-cmp-instance}},
+  replace 'mandatory' by 'REQUIRED' regarding adherence to LCMPP,<br>
+  in response to SECDIR Last Call Review of ae-06 by Barry Leiba

 IETF draft ae-05 -> ae-06: